Skills

 deployment, verify health endpoint returns 200.

-Save it to _protocol_/.claude/skills/deploy-staging/SKILL.md
+Save to ~/.cerveau/_packages_/_local_/my-skills/1.0.0/skills/deploy-staging/SKILL.md

 Create a skill for cutting a hotfix.